-The Party must prepare itself to function under conditions when more and more such attacks can be expected if it is to ensure uninterrupted leadership of the struggles of the workers.
-In the main, the Party organisations in the South and on the Pacific Coast continued to function under difficult conditions.
-In San Francisco, the "Western Worker" was issued in mimeographed form immediately after the printing plant was destroyed, and illegal leaflets were issued during and after the general strike.
-The leadership remained intact in spite of mass arrests, but this is because the Party in the South and in California is already accustomed to working under semi-It is necessary legal and illegal conditions. that the whole Party transform itself in readiness to function under any and all circumstances, under conditions of the sharpest repression, so as to maintain continuous contact with the workers and guide their struggles.
+In order to insure uninterrupted leadership for the struggles of the workers the Party must prepare itself to function under conditions when more and more such attacks can be expected.
+In the main, the Party organizations in the South and on the Pacific Coast continued to function under difficult conditions.
+In San Francisco, the Western Worker was issued in mimeographed form immediately after the printing plant was destroyed, and illegal leaflets were issued during and after the general strike.
+The leadership remained intact in spite of mass arrests, but this is because the Party in the South and in California is already accustomed to working for some time under semi-legal and illegal conditions.
+It is necessary that the whole Party transform itself into readiness to function under any and all circumstances. under conditions of the sharpest repression, so as to maintain continuous contact with the workers and guide their struggles.